mosip/documentation/docs/adopting-lts-1.2.0.md

 _What happens after five years?_

-    * Support will be available for migration to next LTS version for two years following it's release.
+* Support will be available for migration to next LTS version for two years following its release.
 * Adopter inputs and experiences will be factored in to fine tune subsequent versions.

 ## Benefits of Long Term Support